 - Accusation: Weinstein is accused of raping three women. and is accused of sexual assault and harassment of dozens of others dating back to the 1980s, including actresses Gwyneth Paltrow, Ashley Judd, Rose McGowan, Lupita, Nyong’o, Angelina Jolie, Lena Headey and Lisa Rose.
 In November, Weinstein was accused of sex trafficking by aspiring actress Kadian Noble, who is suing him.
 In an op-ed published Wednesday, Dec.
 13 by the New York Times, actress Salma Hayek detailed some of the most vivid accounts yet of alleged abuse and harassment, including his demand for a sex scene with full frontal nudity in “Frida.”
 According to Hayek, Weinstein even threated to kill her.

-- Response: In response to Hayek’s accusation, Weinstein released a statement to USA Today via spokeswoman Holly Baird and said "all of the sexual allegations as portrayed by Salma are not accurate and others who witnessed the events have a different account of what transpired."
+- Response: The film producer denies charges that he raped one woman and forced another to perform oral sex.
+In response to Hayek’s accusation, Weinstein released a statement to USA Today via spokeswoman Holly Baird and said "all of the sexual allegations as portrayed by Salma are not accurate and others who witnessed the events have a different account of what transpired."
 In October, Weinstein’s spokeswoman Sallie Hofmeister said, “Any allegations of non-consensual sex are unequivocally denied by Mr Weinstein.”

-- Aftermath: Fired from the Weinstein Company and expelled from the Academy of Motion Pictures Arts and Sciences.
-Weinstein has hired two defense lawyers after police found actress Paz de la Huerta’s case against him credible.
+- Aftermath: Harvey Weinstein will face criminal sex act and rape charges in a New York court, a law enforcement official said on Friday, May 25.
+The film producer will be charged with committing a criminal sex act in a 2004 encounter with an aspiring actress who told a magazine he forced her to perform oral sex.
+Weinstein will plead not guilty to charges of rape, criminal sex act, sex abuse and sexual misconduct, his attorney, Benjamin Braffman, said.
+Previously: Fired from the Weinstein Company and expelled from the Academy of Motion Pictures Arts and Sciences.
+Weinstein hired two defense lawyers after police found actress Paz de la Huerta’s case against him credible.
 Police say he raped her twice in 2010.

 The Associated Press contributed to this report.